haplotype/kindred/README.md

 Kindred uses multi-threading to speed up calculation and user can specify the number of threads with -t option.

 ## Output
-Kindred by default output two files: pref.log and pref.grm, where pref can be specified with -o option.
+Kindred by default outputs two files: pref.log and pref.grm, where pref can be specified with -o option.
 In pref.grm, the first line contains individual ID.
 The rest is an $n\times n$ square matrix with 6 digits accuracy.
 The $i$-th row and $j$-th column is $2\phi_{ij}$.

     pg1 pg2 pg3 pg4 pg5 pg6 ...